 Surf and Pier Fishing

-Surf and pier fishing begin in March and peak in May and again in November.
+Surf and pier fishing on the Outer Banks begins in March and peak in May and again in November.

-For those that enjoy fishing in the surf, there are innumerable options along more than 100 miles of coastline.
+For those that enjoy Outer Banks fishing in the surf, there are innumerable options along more than 100 miles of coastline.
 Pier fishermen can enjoy several Outer Banks piers located from Kill Devil Hills to Hatteras.
+For surf fishing, be sure to obtain the proper permits from the NC Fish and Wildlife Service.
+You can purchase your license here and find out more information here.

 Offshore Charter Fishing